kapitsa2811/PatternRecognition_TeamTasks/Exercise_4/README.md

 ## Description

-In this exercise, a KNN classifier is trained with a training set of 250 molecules, using the approximate GED and then 250 molecules of the validation set are classified into two classes.
+In this exercise, the molecules of the validation set are classified using KNN with the approximate graph edit distance (GED).
+The validation set and the training set contain 250 molecules each.

 In a first step, the provided dataset is converted into an appropriate data structure.
 Each molecule is represented as an object of class `Molecule` with the following attributes
 - `id` : the integer part of the molecules filename